vita-s/webflow-self-hosted-form/README.md

 ### 1. Open Webflow and find all your forms you want to be able to submit

+!!!
+Make sure you selected the right element - you should select the Form element (your name could be different if you renamed it) that is on the same level as your success and error messages elements. !!!

 <img width="325" alt="image" src="https://user-images.githubusercontent.com/30877483/229381472-9cb980fa-25ce-415e-abc5-e5e92af9b384.png">

 ### 2. In settings of this "Form" element add "Custom atribute"
 Name: 'data-local'

 value: 'form'

 <img width="244" alt="image" src="https://user-images.githubusercontent.com/30877483/229381504-d22bef2b-497b-4822-a433-345a055fec5b.png">